sridevirella/crowdcomputing-masters-main-project/README.md

 * Go to your browser and type `localhost:15672` and login with credentials user name=`guest` and password= `guest` and make sure the RabbitMQ instance is running.

-* Open a new terminal and start all the microservices instances of the middleware broker using command `./mvnw spring-boot: run`.
+* Open a new terminal and start all the microservices instances of the middleware broker using command `./mvnw spring-boot:run`.

 * Now, go to your browser and type the Eureka server URL `localhost:8761`, you should be able to see all four running microservices instances in eureka server page.